dsobral/ADER17S/README.md

 ## Detailed Program

-TODO: Links to the material...
+TODO: Links to the material

-###Monday, December 4th
+### Monday, December 4th

 + 09:30 - 10:00 Introduction to the course and self presentation of the participants
 + 10:00 - 11:00 Possibilities and limitations of NGS sequencing technologies.
 Choose adequate sequencing for your biological question